okta/okta.github.io/_source/_posts/2019-08-07-deploy-a-spring-boot-app-with-aws-elastic-beanstalk.md

 This command generates a JAR file with the current version of your application.
 Go to the AWS Elastic Beanstalk dashboard, and click on the `Upload and deploy` button.
 Select the file aven created (such as `hello-word-0.0.1-SNAPSHOT.jar`), and click on the `Deploy` button.

 To make sure it is working, click on the AWS Elastic Beanstalk URL.
-It will redirect you to the Okta's login if you haven’t logged in.
+It will redirect you to the Okta's login if you haven't logged in.
 When you enter valid credentials, it will redirect you to the Hello World page!
 In my case, the result will be:

 ```
 Hello, Daniel!